Ultramann/shifu/README.md

 (____/(_)  (_)(_____)(_)    (______)
 ```

 SHell Interface Function Utilities, or shifu, is a set of utility functions to make creating a cli from a shell script simple.
-Shell scripts make gluing together functionality from different cli's very easy and fairly portable.
+Shell scripts make gluing together functionality from different cli's easy and fairly portable.
 However, if you want to extend the capabilities to have cli like features: related but distinct entry points, nested subcommands, parse many command line options, or write and maintain documentation; shell languages can quickly turn from helpful glue to a messy kindergarten project: cute, but mostly useless.
 Shifu aims to address that problem and make creating a cli from a shell script declarative and maintainable.

 Shifu has the following qualities:
 * POSIX compliance; aka, compatibility many shells